This note describes the history of the Multics Development Process, sometimes called "The Multics Way," as it evolved from 1964 to the 1980s.

 Bob Daley of MIT was the chief development engineer.
 He decided if an issue was important enough to extend the discussion or to consult with Corby.
 He decided how things would be implemented and what features were in and out.
 He decided whether to spend time speeding up a module or live with it, and similar choices.

-Integration and bringup of Multics was organized and tracked in the Multics Planning Notebook, which defined a sequence of functional benchmarks for the integrated system, such as "Demonstrable Initial Multics" and "Limited Initial Multics."
+Integration and bringup of Multics was organized and tracked in the Multics Planning Notebook, which defined a sequence of functional benchmarks for the integrated system, such as "Phase One", "Demonstrable Initial Multics", and "Limited Initial Multics."

 Deployment at MIT